ArchipelagoMW/Archipelago/worlds/musedash/docs/setup_en.md

   - You can find the folder in steam by finding the game in your library, right clicking it and choosing *Manage→Browse Local Files*.
   - If you click the bar at the top telling you your current folder, this will give you a path you can copy.
 If you paste that into the window popped up by **MelonLoader**, it will automatically go to the same folder.
 3. Run the game once, and wait until you get to the Muse Dash screen before exiting.
-4. Download the latest [Muse Dash Archipelago Mod](https://github.com/toasterparty/oc2-modding/releases) and then extract that into the newly created `/Mods/` folder in MuseDash's install location.
+4. Download the latest [Muse Dash Archipelago Mod](https://github.com/DeamonHunter/ArchipelagoMuseDash/releases/latest) and then extract that into the newly created `/Mods/` folder in MuseDash's install location.
   - All files must be under the `/Mods/` folder and not a sub folder within `/Mods/`

-If you've successfully installed everything, a prompt for joining an Archipelago game should show after the intro screen.
+If you've successfully installed everything, a button will appear in the bottom right which will allow you to log into an Archipelago server.

 ## Generating a MultiWorld Game
 1. Visit the [Player Settings](../../../../games/Muse%20Dash/player-settings) page and configure the game-specific settings to your taste.